 Arizona for Young People (1968) is essentially a textbook for fourth and fifth graders which Clark co-authored with Glenna Craw, a grade-school teacher.
 The first draft and final copy held in the collection treats the history of Arizona from the earliest known period to 1968 and spends a great deal of time dealing with Clark's favorite subject: Arizona's Indians.
 The drafts bear two different working titles, "A Child's Story of Arizona" and "Arizona Today."

 Written in verse form, Bear Cub (1965) relates the story of a newborn grizzly cub and his mother.
 The tale follows the cub as he matures into a young grizzly who must leave his mother and his home.
 Only the typesetter's notes appear on this draft.

 In Hoofprint on the Wind (1972), a young Irish boy who believes he saw a horse among the sea cliffs endures the ridicule of his friends and elders who insist he imagined it all.
 The collection includes a first edition of Hoofprint on the Wind (illustrated by Robert Andrew Parker) located in the archive's closed stacks.
 The collection also contains the edited typescript for chapters one through fourteen.
 This typescript copy bears corrections made by Clark in green pencil and blue ink, the copy editor's marks in brown and blue pencil, and the typesetter's notes in red pencil.
 This draft apparently was twice edited, thus the two different color markings for each editor.

-The Jean Charlot collection (DG0175) contains color illustrations and lithographs for Clark's Secret of the Andes.
+The Jean Charlot Papers (DG0175) contains color illustrations and lithographs for Clark's Secret of the Andes.